fallingleaf/thought/tree.md

   node value.
     - What to return for child: max of node value + left, node value + right, or node value.

+  - Count number of nodes in complete tree: simple way to solve it is to count left and right.
+    - However, it can be optimized, given the definition of complete tree, that all level are full except last level, nodes are far left.
+    - At least left or right subtree of current node is full and number of nodes equal 2^height - 1.
+    - If we check left height = right height, then sub tree is full.